sumanth25/springboot-junit-mockito/README.md

 # Springboot Junit5 Mockito
-This repo is intended to demonstrate how one can use Junit5 & Mockito in a springboot project for writing unit test cases and achieving 100% code coverage.
+This repo is intended to demonstrate how one can use Junit5 & Mockito in a springboot project to perform Unit Testing, Integration Testing and achieving 100% code coverage.

 Note: Code quality is a different metric and is not automatically improved by writing unit testcases or having 100% code coverage.

 ## Main Features

 * Standard Project Structure - model, repository, service, dto, controller...
-* Mockito - Mock framework using annotations @Mock, @InjectMocks
+* Mockito - Mock framework using annotations @Mock, @InjectMocks, @Mockmvc...
 * Junit5 - Unit testing framework for Java
 * Lombok - Reduce boilerplate code for model/data objects
 * Code Coverage - 100% achieved with all test cases.
 Verified with Coverage plugin of IntelliJ
 * BDD - Behavior-driven development encourages writing tests in a natural, human-readable language that focuses on the behavior of the application
+* Unit Test Cases - located under test package to test each methods in the class using mocked data
+* Integration Test Case -located under test package to test all layers with actual data from db

 ### Prerequisites